sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 18-01-2025

+- https://www.latent.space/p/o1-skill-issue o1 isn’t a chat model: it needs your goal, some eventual warnings, and a massive context dump to do its job properly.
+Like a junior person.

 # 15-01-2025

 - https://materializedview.io/p/infrastructure-vendors-are-in-a-tough Infrastructure Vendors Are in a Tough Spot, Confluent, Warpstream, Kafka